-Professional associations include chairing the “Molecular Dynamics and Vibrational Spectroscopy” Gordon Conferences in 2000 and 2002 and co-chairing the International Time-Resolved Vibrational Spectroscopy conference in 2005.
-Dr. Heilweil was a Physical Chemistry Division Alternate Councilor (2003-2006) and member of the American Chemical Society (since 1978), Coblentz Society (since 2003), Sigma Xi (since 1985), and became a Fellow of the Optical Society of America in 2008.
-He serves as an editorial advisory board member of the Journal of Physical Chemistry published by the ACS.
+Professional associations include chair of the Organizing Committee of the International Time-Resolved Vibrational Spectroscopy conference and co-chair of the meeting in 2005, and chairing the “Molecular Dynamics and Vibrational Spectroscopy” Gordon Conferences in 2000 and 2002.
+Dr. Heilweil was a Physical Chemistry Division Alternate Councilor (2003-2006) and has been a member of the American Chemical Society (since 1978), Coblentz Society (since 2003), Sigma Xi (since 1985), and became a Fellow of the Optical Society of America in 2008.
+He serves as an editorial advisory board member of the Journal of Physical Chemistry published by the ACS from 2006 - 2012.

-Heilweil began his career at NIST/NBS as a National Research Council Postdoctoral Fellow.
+Heilweil began his career at NIST/NBS as a National Research Council Postdoctoral Fellow in 1983.
 He has received several awards including the Instrument Society of America Beckman Award, Department of Commerce Stratton Award, and Sigma Xi Young Scientist Award.
 In 2008, he received the NIST/DoC Silver Medal for “contributions to ultrafast optical studies of vibrational energy transfer and terahertz spectroscopy.”
-Heilweil has authored 123 technical papers, delivered 167 invited talks and holds one U.S. Patent.
+Heilweil has authored 135 technical papers, delivered 173 invited talks and holds one U.S. Patent.

 Projects currently underway include: